nikomatsakis/babysteps/content/blog/2026-06-09-only-bounds.markdown

 Two caveats:

-1. I'm excluding the way that Arm's scalable vector extensions fit into this, because it's orthogonal.
+1. I'm excluding the way that Arm's Scalable Vector Extension fit into this, because it's orthogonal.
 2. The trait names aren't settled.
 I'm using the names I understand the libs-api team to prefer; they're not my favorites, but that's ultimately the team who owns stdlib bikesheds, so I defer to them.[^actions]

 [^actions]: I prefer names that refer to the *operations* that can be performed on the values, so e.g. instead of `MetadataSized` I would prefer `SizeOfVal`, since it means that you can invoke the `std::mem::size_of_val` function on it.